Anthony Roth Costanzo: Opera

 Costanzo has appeared in numerous roles at the Metropolitan Opera.
 He has appeared as both Ferdinand and Prospero in the world premiere of The Enchanted Island.
 He also performed as Prince Orlofsky in a production of Die Fledermaus after making his debut as Unulfo in Rodelinda.

 Costanzo has appeared in many venues throughout North America.
 He performed the title role in Philip Glass' Akhnaten at the English National Opera, the Los Angeles Opera, and again at The Metropolitan Opera in November and December 2019.
 He has also appeared with the San Francisco Opera, Lyric Opera of Chicago, Houston Grand Opera, Dallas Opera, Glimmerglass Festival, Opera Philadelphia, San Diego Opera, Boston Lyric Opera, Michigan Opera Theater, Palm Beach Opera, The North Carolina Opera, Cincinnati Opera, and as a guest with Juilliard Opera.

 Internationally, Costanzo made his European debut at the Glyndebourne Festival in Rinaldo and later performed with the Canadian Opera Company.
 Costanzo appeared at the Teatro Real Madrid in Death in Venice in 2014, the English National Opera in The Indian Queen in 2015 and the Finnish National Opera in Kaija Sariaaho's Only the Sound Remains in 2017.

 A champion of new works, Costanzo has created roles in Jimmy López's Bel Canto at the Lyric Opera of Chicago and Jake Heggie's Great Scott at Dallas Opera.
 He has also premiered works written for him by Matthew Aucoin, Paola Prestini, Gregory Spears, Suzanne Farrin, Bernard Rands, Scott Wheeler, Mohammed Fairouz, Steve Mackey, and Nico Muhly.

+In April 2024, Opera Philadelphia announced the appointment of Costanzo as its next general director and president, effective 1 June 2024, with an initial contract of three years.